AlternC/website/nightly-en.md

-To use this repository, create a file named /etc/apt/sources.list.d/alternc-nightly.list as follow :
+To use this repository, create a file named `/etc/apt/sources.list.d/alternc-nightly.list` as follow:

 ## Debian 8 (Jessie)